 Watch the Video!
 Click on the video for a brief presentation on Budget Numbers for Multi-Year Awards.
 Keep in mind that this same video will be used as part of the requirements to complete CORE’s Certificate in Research Administration.
 You may be required to watch the video again in order to obtain the necessary CORE credit.

-Renewals and supplement/extensions are mechanisms to continue a project with more time and money awarded.
+Renewals and supplements/extensions are mechanisms to continue a project with more time and money awarded.
 The provisions of the award agreement determine whether a new UW budget number is required for the continuation period, or if the same UW budget number can be extended throughout the project or competing segment.

 Renewals require a new UW budget number when:

-- Carryover is not automatic (i.e.,. prior year’s remaining balance cannot automatically be combined with current year funds).
+- Carryover is not automatic (i.e., prior year’s remaining balance cannot automatically be combined with current year funds).

 - Separate final financial reports and/or invoices are required each year to close out the current period’s funding.